 By Ron Ketterling – President

-Part 6 of our Effective Ways to Reduce Manufacturing Costs series introduced product line rationalization and its effect on total cost.
+In our Effective Ways to Reduce Manufacturing Costs series introduced product line rationalization and its effect on total cost.
 Product rationalization focuses on the most profitable products, while eliminating or outsourcing low-profit products that have high overhead demands and are not compatible with manufacturing cost reduction strategies.

 Product line rationalization is broken up into the following four steps: